Whether you’re applying for a first draw PPP loan or a second draw PPP loan, here’s everything you need to know.

 If any wages were reduced by more than 25%.

-If you rehire employees that were previously laid off at the beginning of the period, or restore any decreases in wage or salary that were made at the beginning of the period, you will not be penalized for having a reduction in employees or wages, as long as you do this by December 31, 2020.
+If you rehire employees that were previously laid off at the beginning of the period, or restore any decreases in wage or salary that were made at the beginning of the period, you will not be penalized for having a reduction in employees or wages.
+For loans received in 2020, the deadline to do so was December 31, 2020.
+For loans received in 2021, we are still waiting on more information to be released.

 A new exemption on re-hiring employees